Japanese eggplant (Nasu dengaku) + 6 delicious recipes to make

 - Place pickles lengthwise in a jar and add olive oil.
 Make sure that the pickles are completely dipped in the oil.

 - Close the lid and refrigerate it for a complete week.

-Note: Choose a regular or big sized jar in which the eggplant quantity can fit along with oil.
+Note: Choose a regular or big sized jar that fits both the eggplants and the olive oil.
 Giving cayenne-salted eggplants more time will help the mixture to get into the eggplants core completely, adding a full flavor to the center.

 For maintaining freshness, keep them out of hot temperatures.

 5. Stir-fried Japanese eggplant recipe

 The stir-frying technique is used as an economical way of quickly preparing a meal.
 Scientifically speaking, food prepared using stir-frying is much healthier than grilling or boiling.

 Even though the preparation takes less time, it’s a great way to give Japanese eggplants an overall sweet and still moist flavor and great texture.
 Also, you need much less oil than when using other methods of cooking, so it’s also healthier!